nucypher/rust-umbral/umbral-pre-python/docs/index.rst

         Returns ``True`` if the ``message`` was signed by someone possessing the secret counterpart to ``verifying_key``.

+    .. py:staticmethod:: serialized_size() -> int

+        Returns the size in bytes of the serialized representation of this object.

 .. py:class:: Capsule

     An encapsulated symmetric key.